-A. You can apply for any of our positions through NHS Jobs, LinkedIn, Twitter or Facebook.
-To search for our latest vacancies, please click the “How to Apply” button.
+A. You can apply for any of our positions through NHS Jobs, LinkedIn and Indeed.
+To search for our latest vacancies, please go to the “How to Apply” page.

 A. These are displayed on the “Additional Information” section at the right hand side of the advert.